robinmaiwald/rotsys-extended-sat/README.md

 For this is extended the framework by creating additional parameters.
 The diffrence between this project and the  one on Manfreds Scheucher GitHub is that I added additional Parameters to rotsys.py
 So what did I do exactly:
-I cloned his project and replaced the rotsys.py file with my rotsys-extended.py
+I cloned his project and added rotsys-extension.py - an extension of his version rotsys.py.
+For transparency I left the original rotsys.py.
 I did this so I could link the project in my thesis and in case someone is intrested in the additonal parameters.

 ________________________________________________________________________________________________________________________________________________________

 Due to time resaons I have not added the Instructions yet.
 I will do so and then note it here.
-Also I am planing to create a "cleaner" version of rotsys-extended.py within the next week(s)?
+Also I am planing to create a "cleaner" version of rotsys-extension.py within the next week(s)?
 I will also note this here
 Also I plan on marking all sections done by me in the rotsys-extended.py
 ________________________________________________________________________________________________________________________________________________________